 Residential care and nursing home standards and how to complain

-Residential care and nursing homes are overseen by the Regulation and Quality Improvement Authority (RQIA), which is responsible for monitoring the standards of private, voluntary and Trust homes.
+Residential care and nursing homes are overseen by the Regulation and Quality Improvement Authority (RQIA) which is responsible for monitoring the standards of private, voluntary and Trust homes.
+Information on the standards required and how to complain if they are not, is available on this page.

 - Care Standards (DHSSPS website)